uhaciogullari/uhaciogullari.github.io/_posts/2018-03-12-poor-man-s-nuget-feed.md

 image: nuget5.png
 ---

 Lately I have been writing .NET Core APIs on Windows and testing them in Ubuntu because one of the dependencies fails to work on Windows.
-These APIs use a library for some shared functionality and I had to make them available also in the Ubuntu VM.
-Using a local folder as a feed will not work and copying every version manually is a lot of work.
-Also, there are no free private NuGet feeds available that we can use.
+These APIs use a library for some shared functionality and I had to make them available when I am working on the other machine.
+There are no free NuGet feeds available that will keep your packages private.
 I decided to use a Git repository to share the feed since there are a few free Git hosting services.

 ![Project folders][1]